 The Doctor of Philosophy (Ph.D.) in Ethical Leadership with a specialization in Criminal Justice provides a foundation of integrated theory and practice grounded in criminal justice, history of crime and punishment, current issues in criminal justice, and approaches to change and leadership within the criminal justice system considering.
 The courses advance leadership attitudes, behaviors, and administrative practice within criminal justice spaces, included but not limited to service to underrepresented and under-resourced communities, policy revision, development, and evaluation, equality in law enforcement, application of law, and corrections management.
-The program leverages the Ph.D. in Ethical Leadership with a specialization in criminal justice to develop leaders in the criminal justice system and the institutions, organizations, and communities that support it.
+The program leverages the Ph.D. in Ethical Leadership with a specialization in criminal justice to develop leaders in the criminal justice system prepared for leading a more just and egalitarian criminal justice system and the institutions, organizations, and communities that support it.